amankProgrammer/personal-finance-visualizer/README.md

 View your transaction history in the list below the form Edit or delete transactions as needed
-View monthly spending patterns in the chart on the right side
+View monthly spending patterns in the chart on the right side Set and manage budgets for different spending categories Track your spending against budget limits with visual indicators

 ## Project Structure
 /src/components - React components